russross/blackfriday/README.md

 # Mmark

-Mmark is a powerful markdown processor Go geared for writing IETF document.
-It is, however also suited for writing books and other technical documentation.
+Mmark is a powerful markdown processor Go geared towards writing IETF document.s It is, however, also suited for writing books and other technical documentation.

 Further documentation can be [found at my site](https://miek.nl/tags/mmark/).
 A complete syntax document [can be found here](https://github.com/miekg/mmark/wiki/Syntax).